swfrx/SguWeewx/README.md

    * ``$HTML_ROOT/dokuwiki/pages/weather/weather_stats_incl.txt``
    * ``$HTML_ROOT/dokuwiki/sguweewx.html``

-``sguweewx.html`` is a file that can be used to view the images and statistics in a test situation.
-It is not accessed on the live system.
+``sguweewx.html`` is a file that can be used to view the images and statistics in a test situation, and which also displays the versions of WeeWx, this skin, and the [PolarWindPlot](https://github.com/gjr80/weewx-polarwindplot) skin.
+It is not used by the live system.

-``weather_stats_incl.txt`` is a file in [DokuWiki table format](https://www.dokuwiki.org/wiki:syntax#tables).
-It's intended that it is [included](https://www.dokuwiki.org/plugin:include) in a DokuWiki page to display the most recently generated weather statistics - see [Weather Statistics](https://pilots.scottishglidingcentre.co.uk/weather/weather_stats).
+``weather_stats_incl.txt`` is a file in [DokuWiki table format](https://www.dokuwiki.org/wiki:syntax#tables) which is [included](https://www.dokuwiki.org/plugin:include) in a DokuWiki page that displays the [most recent Weather Statistics](https://pilots.scottishglidingcentre.co.uk/weather/weather_stats).

 The fonts used in the images - ``OpenSans-Bold.ttf`` and ``OpenSans-Regular.ttf`` - are included in the skin.

-The WindRose files are generated by the [PolarWindPlot skin](https://github.com/gjr80/weewx-polarwindplot) which has been included in this sking.
-Permission was kindly granted by the author, who also gave a lot of help along the way.
+The WindRose files are generated by the [PolarWindPlot skin](https://github.com/gjr80/weewx-polarwindplot) which has been included in this skin by kind permission of the [author](https://github.com/gjr80).
+He also gave a lot of help along the way.